LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ## Use special markdown items for context

-The IDLx uses special markdown items to help you to provide context, offer tips, and alert users to critical instructions.
+IDLx uses special markdown items to help you to provide context, offer Hints, and alert users to critical instructions.
 These items will help you to add value to your lab, while keeping the instructional steps clear.

 ### Special markdown items